gui1117/airjump-multi/README.md

   ```

 * Enforce deletion of entities with a rigid body component to delete body in nphysics world:

-  Here is the real issue: because deleting an entity with a rigid body component deletes only the handle and thus let the body in nphysics world
+  Here is the real issue: because deleting an entity with a rigid body component deletes only the handle and let the body in nphysics world

-  A way to do that could be to create a method safe_delete(entity, &rigid_body_handle_component, &mut physic_world, &mut bodies_map) that check if the entity has a
+  A way to solve it could be to create a method safe_delete(entity, &rigid_body_handle_component, &mut physic_world, &mut bodies_map) that check if the entity has a
   rigid body handle and if so removes it from the physic world.
 But this is not handy at all.

   A better way is to use a specific storage for body handles that keeps track of removed components.
 Then we can regularly take the pendings removed handles and remove the corresponding body in nphysics world and bodies map.